 Parathyroid gland removal

-Parathyroidectomy is surgery to remove parathyroid glands or parathyroid tumors.
+Parathyroidectomy is surgery to remove the parathyroid glands or parathyroid tumors.
 The parathyroid glands are right behind your thyroid gland in your neck.
-These glands help your body control calcium levels in the blood.
+These glands help your body control the calcium level in the blood.

 Removal of parathyroid gland; Parathyroidectomy

 You will receive general anesthesia (asleep and pain-free) for this surgery.

 Usually the parathyroid glands are removed using a 2- to 4-inch surgical cut on your neck.
 During surgery:

 - The cut is usually made in the center of your neck just under your Adam's apple.